Five things to consider when choosing where to place your schemes business

 And we have the capacity required to put it all together to work for you and your customers.

-So next time you’re reviewing the performance of your existing scheme and want to achieve more with the right partnership or you have an scheme idea in an untapped market - take another look at Ecclesiastical and talk to our specialist schemes team.
+So next time you’re reviewing the performance of your existing scheme and want to achieve more with the right partnership or you have a scheme idea in an untapped market - take another look at Ecclesiastical, part of Benefact Group (4th largest corporate charitable donor in the UK)3 and talk to our specialist schemes team.